Baruch S. Blumberg NASA/Library of Congress Chair in AstrobiologyJanuary 31, 2018

 Blumberg was awarded the 1976 Nobel Prize in physiology or medicine for discovery of the Hepatitis B virus and development of a vaccine to prevent Hepatitis B infection.
 He served as the NASA Astrobiology Institute director from 1999 to 2002.
 The institute’s mission is to promote interdisciplinary research in astrobiology, train the next generation of astrobiologists, provide scientific and technical leadership for NASA space missions, and share astrobiology’s discoveries with learners of all ages.

 At the Library of Congress, Blumberg was a founding member of the Scholar’s Council, a 12-member group of distinguished scholars that advises the Librarian of Congress on matters of scholarship.

 An annual international competition is held to select a chairperson, who then serves in residence at the Kluge Center for up to one year.

 About The Chairs

-Luis Campos began his 12 month residence as the fourth Chair, Oct.
+Luis Campos served his one-residency as the fourth Chair beginning Oct.
 3, 2016.
 A historian of science, Campos is currently Associate Professor of History at The University of New Mexico.
 He is the author of “Radium and the Secret of Life” and is co-editor of “Making Mutations: Objects, Practices, Contexts.”

-While at the Kluge Center, Campos will use the Library collections to examine the intersection between astrobiology and synthetic biology.
+While at the Kluge Center, Campos used the Library collections to examine the intersection between astrobiology and synthetic biology.
 Synthetic biology, according to Campos, seeks to engineer novel forms of life.
 Astrobiology is interested in discovering novel forms of life.

 Nathaniel Comfort of the Johns Hopkins Department of the History of Medicine.
 Credit: Johns Hopkins